AJMosley345/static-site-iac-code/README.md

 # AMosley-IaCStaticSite
 IaC for my static site.
-Using *{cloud provider}* for the VM instance, Terraform and Ansible for provisioning and configuration, then *{static site generator}* to generate the site.
+Using Hetznerfor the VM instance, Terraform and Ansible for provisioning and configuration, then *{static site generator}* to generate the site.

 # Stack
-- {cloud provider} (VM Provider)
+- Hetzner (VM Provider)
 - Cloudflare (DNS Provider)
 - Porkbun (Domain Name Provider)
 - Terraform (Provisioning of resources and creation)